 - Ibanez Iron Label RGIX27FESM: I can’t write about 7-string and not mention the Ibanez Iron Label Series.
 This is the classic Ibanez RG metal design somehow made even more metal.
 Here you’re looking at basswood-bodied guitars with an Ibanez Gibraltar Standard II-7 bridge and EMG pickups.
 The only negative here is simply that Ibanez already does metal and extended-range guitars really, really well, so the Iron Label thing seems almost superfluous.
 I’d suggest checking out the series and deciding for yourself.

 - Keisel: Finally, I also suggest checking out Kiesel guitars.
 They have a range of custom-built 7-strings and you can get a guitar made exactly how you want it.
-Certainly these are instruments more in the advanced category, but I think worth mentioning.
+Certainly, these are instruments more in the advanced category, but I think they're worth mentioning.

-Do you need a 7-string guitar for metal?
+But the real question is: Do you really need a 7-string guitar for metal?
 In my opinion, not necessarily.
 In fact, 15 years ago or so, when nu-metal bands like Korn and Limp Bizkit were making a mess of the metal world, my answer would have been hell no. I would have told you to cowboy up and learn to handle your six-string.